openfisca/openfisca-doc/openfisca-web-api/extensions.md

-# Reforms
+# Extensions

-This documentation explains how to declare an existing reform to an instance of the OpenFisca Web API that you host.
+This documentation explains how to declare an existing extension to an instance of the OpenFisca Web API that you host.

-> If you're looking how to write a reform, please read [OpenFisca-Core reforms](/openfisca-core/reforms.md)
+> If you're looking how to write an extension, please read [this section](./openfisca-in-python/extensions.md)

 Each OpenFisca Web API instance can handle a number of reforms.
 Once a reform is known, the user can ask to apply one or many reforms in the HTTP request